Equity Share Loan Schemes

 - Equity Share Loan applications are not accepted in combination with any other affordable housing schemes, such as Shared Ownership, Sheltered Housing, or Resale Price Restrictions under a Section 106 Agreement.

-- The mortgage term can't extend beyond the date that the repayment of the equity loan first becomes due.
-This only relates to the repayment of the Equity Share Loan capital and not the interest.
+- The mortgage term cannot extend beyond the date that the repayment of the equity loan first becomes due, except government schemes which have the automatic right to extend to cover a main mortgage term so their Equity Loan term is the same as the main mortgage.
+This only relates to the repayment of the equity loan capital and not the interest.

 - We can't accept remortgage applications where an existing Equity Share Loan will continue.
 Remortgage applications where the Equity Share Loan is to be redeemed in full can proceed as a standard remortgage application.